Advanced Course on Economic Regulation - 2 ECTS

 Assumed prior knowledge

 Participants need to have a solid back-ground in economics and econometrics by e.g. having completed AEP-21306 Econometrics and ECH-21806 Microeconomics or equivalent courses.
-Please contact the organizers in case of doubt about the required entry level.
+Please contact the organisers in case of doubt about the required entry level.

 Outline of the Course in Hours